 Move, Lock, Duplicate and Delete layers.
 A touch or swipe puts all the most commonly-used layer controls at your fingertips.

-With Layer Select you can control and edit multiple layers at once.
-Perform bulk moving, grouping, deletion or transformation.
+Control and edit multiple layers at once, perform bulk moving, grouping, deletion or transformation.
 Procreate offers Primary and Secondary layers selection to give you finer control.

 On the Layers panel, tap any layer to make it your Primary (active) layer.